simongog/sigir16-topkcomplete/README.md

     ./index1-main ../data/stops_nl.txt
 ```
 The binary will generate an index and wait for user input
 and answer queries (one per line) interactively.
+The
+index is stored in `../data/stops_nl.txt.index1.sdsl` and
+a visualization of its memory consumption is available
+at `stops_nl.txt.index1.html`.
+In general, each
+executable `IDX-*`  will store the generated index
+at `file.IDX.sdsl` and its space visualization at
+`file.IDX.html`.

 ### Running the webserver version